Those Darlins: Origin

 Jessi Zazu, Nikki Kvarnes, and Kelley Anderson formed Those Darlins after meeting at the Southern Girls Rock & Roll Camp in Murfreesboro, Tennessee.

 They began by covering Carter Family songs and employed traditional southern instrumentation, including washboard and clogging, as well as less traditional instruments like the baritone ukulele.
 The three adopted the stage name Darlin, a practice that continued until Anderson's departure in 2012.

-They released their first single, "Wild One" in 2008 and received coverage from Pitchfork Media among others.
-Soon after, Dan Auerbach from The Black Keys asked the band to open on his US Solo Tour, further raising the band's profile.
+They released their first single "Wild One" in 2008.
+Soon after, Dan Auerbach from The Black Keys asked the band to open on his U.S. solo tour, raising the band's profile.

 Those Darlins (self-titled)

 The band entered the studio with Jeff Curtin of Small Black (who had worked previously on Vampire Weekend's self-titled album) to record their debut.
 The album mixes the Appalachian and alt-country sounds they were known for with rockabilly and rock and roll sensibilities.
 The first single from the album, "Red Light Love", would be used in a national commercial for the Kia Sorento.

-In support of their self-titled album, the band toured alongside a number of more rock acts, such as Dr. Dog, The Features, The King Khan & BBQ Show and JEFF the Brotherhood.
+In support of their self-titled album, the band toured alongside a number of rock acts, such as Dr. Dog, The Features, The King Khan & BBQ Show and JEFF the Brotherhood.

 Screws Get Loose

 After touring together behind their debut album, the band asked long-time drummer Linwood Regensburg to join the band as an official member and songwriting partner.
 The four-piece went into the studio in 2011 to record their follow-up album, again with Jeff Curtin producing, but this time engineered by Ed Rawls, known for his work with garage rock-leaning Atlanta bands such as Black Lips and early Deerhunter.

-With these influences, the band's sophomore record Screws Get Loose adopted a more aggressive garage rock sound which Robert Christgau of NPR and Village Voice called "hooky, saucy, punky songwriting in a mood somewhere between Be Your Own Pet and The Donnas, only savvier".
+With these influences, the band's sophomore record Screws Get Loose adopted an aggressive garage rock sound which Robert Christgau of NPR and The Village Voice called "hooky, saucy, punky songwriting in a mood somewhere between Be Your Own Pet and The Donnas, only savvier".
 In support of the album, the band released music videos for singles "Screws Get Loose" and "Be Your Bro".
-The band toured alongside Best Coast, Drive-By Truckers and Old 97's in the US and went on their first European Tour in early 2012.
+The band toured alongside Best Coast, Drive-By Truckers and Old 97's in the U.S.. and went on their first European Tour in early 2012.